danmcquade/js-simon/README.md

 - Comparing the buttons pressed to the generated solution
 - Keeping track of the score

-With these basics in place, more advanced features could be added to improve the functionality of the game.
-Some of these advanced features which were implemented later in the development stage include:
+With these basics in place, more advanced features were then added to improve and enhance the functionality of the game.
+Some of these advanced features which were implemented later in the development process included:

 - Adding sounds which play when a button is pressed or a wrong move is made
 - Adding an intro animation to play when the game is loaded